Limited time offer! Sign up now and get 25% off*. Schedule a demo to get started.

 In this scenario, the $100,000 lump sum today is financially stronger than the $150,000 structured payout.

-This example clearly illustrates the difference between future value vs present value in real-world legal decision making.
+This example shows the difference between future value and present value in a real legal decision.

 How to Calculate Future Value